othercodes/connect-processors-toolkit/README.md

 ## Controller Dispatcher (Route, Build and Execute)

-Along with the DI Container you can use the `WithDispatcher` mixin to add the "route, build and execute the controller" functionality.
+Along with the DI Container you can use the `WithRouter` mixin to add the "route, build and execute the controller" functionality.
 This feature is specially useful when implement a big amount of custom events of product actions is required.
 The dispatcher will build the instance of the correct class and execute it